Seattle Chapter 11 Bankruptcy Attorneys

 Helping You Rescue Your Washington Business

 If your LLC, partnership, or corporation is struggling with debt, you may be able to restructure through Chapter 11 bankruptcy.
-While more expensive and complex than Chapter 7 and 13, Chapter 11 allows both individuals and entities to retain control over their finances, assets, and businesses while they reorganize and reduce debt.
+While more expensive and complex than Chapter 7 and 13, Chapter 11 allows both individuals and entities to retain control over their assets and businesses while they reorganize.
 If you qualify as a small business, you may achieve relief through a simpler version of Chapter 11 called Subchapter V.

 When your future financial security is on the line, you need nothing less than exemplary legal support.
-At Henry & DeGraaff, we have decades of experience guiding both individuals and businesses through Chapter 11 bankruptcy, and we want to put our skills to work for you.
+At Henry & DeGraaff, we have decades of experience guiding both individuals and businesses through Chapter 11 bankruptcy.
+We want to put our skills to work for you in achieving debt relief.

-If you would like to learn whether Chapter 11 may be the right option for you, call our Chapter 11 bankruptcy lawyers in Seattle at (206) 483-0505 today.
+Find out if Chapter 11 may be the right option for you.
+Call our Chapter 11 bankruptcy lawyers in Seattle at (206) 483-0505 today.

 Additionally, you may be able to sell leases and other contracts.
-This can become a powerful bargaining tool, allowing you to downsize your business without becoming stuck with the obligation of a lease for years to come.
-It can also make a lease assignable when it would not otherwise be the case, allowing you to sell an attractive lease as a way to pay other creditors.
+This can become a powerful bargaining tool, allowing you to downsize your business without becoming stuck with the obligation of a lease.
+It can also make a lease assignable when it would not otherwise be, allowing you to sell an attractive lease as a way to pay other creditors.

 Experienced, Creative & Sophisticated